Retailers procure goods in large quantities directly from

 owners, and large "big-box" store operators compete in the U.S.

-From a growth perspective, the retail industry ranks among the
+From a labor intensity perspective, the retail industry ranks among

-dominant U.S. industries and employs an enormous workforce.
-Retail
+the dominant U.S. industries and employs an enormous workforce.

-sales represent approximately 30% of consumer spending, which
+Retail sales represent approximately 30% of consumer spending,

 Correlation with the Economy